Is NeoGenomics Inc. (NEO) a opportunity to investors?

-NeoGenomics Inc. (NASDAQ:NEO) closed Tuesday at $10.20 per share, up from $10.13 a day earlier.
-While NeoGenomics Inc. has overperformed by 0.69%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, NEO fell by -77.86%, with highs and lows ranging from $54.74 to $6.85, whereas the simple moving average fell by -51.47% in the last 200 days.
+The share price of NeoGenomics Inc. (NASDAQ:NEO) rose to $10.23 per share on Monday from $10.21.
+While NeoGenomics Inc. has overperformed by 0.20%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, NEO fell by -78.12%, with highs and lows ranging from $54.74 to $6.85, whereas the simple moving average fell by -49.71% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now